Banana Fluffernutter Cake

 Banana Cake

 375g is about 3 medium-large bananas, and if you have a little under (like 350-360g) you can add a couple tablespoons of water.
-If you don’t have a scale you can also measure it by cup.
-It’s about 1 ½ cups when it’s all mashed and if you have a little under you can add water.
+If you donโt have a scale you can also measure it by cup.
+Itโs about 1 ยฝ cups when itโs all mashed and if you have a little under you can add water.

 Peanut Butter Swiss Meringue Buttercream

 I went with a Swiss meringue buttercream because I love how silky it is.
-It’s basically made using a homemade marshmallow fluff and then you add butter, so I thought it was fitting.
-It’s also less sweet than other frostings and balances out the flavor of the extra marshmallow fluff well.
+Itโs basically made using a homemade marshmallow fluff and then you add butter, so I thought it was fitting.
+Itโs also less sweet than other frostings and balances out the flavor of the extra marshmallow fluff well.
+Not to mention, it is sooooo smooth and creamy, especially after adding in the peanut butter.

-If you want to try a different frosting I recommend one batch of French Buttercream or one batch of American Buttercream.
-My book Frosted is a great place to start if you love experimenting with different frostings.
+If you want to experiment with different types of frostings, I recommend my book Frosted.
 It has 13 base recipes and 60 ways to flavor them and use them in different desserts.

 - Three layer 6 inch cake